abcsFrederick/FIBSEM/Readme.md

   -v $FIBSEM/dataset/output:/output  -e module=$taskName \
   $imageName
   ```
+3. Whenever put new image to the **dataset/input** directory, it will automatically generate output image into the **dataset/output** directory.

 #### New module rules:
 Create python module and put it under **repo** directory, name entry point as a function named **run**.